27 August. Prince Mangosuthu Buthelezi is born.

 Furthering international friendships.
 Buthelezi meets with the Secretary of State of the Republic of Finland, Mr Petri Torstila.

 Buthelezi is invited as the guest of honour, together with HRH Prince Harry, to the 50th anniversary screening of the film “Zulu” at The Odeon in Leicester Square, London.

 Honouring and preserving a legacy More: The IFP celebrates the 40th anniversary of its founding in March, and in August the Prince Mangosuthu Buthelezi Museum and Documentation Centre is officially opened in Ulundi.

 The opening of the Museum, in the founding of which Mr Arthur Konigkramer played a leading role, was addressed by His Majesty King Goodwill Zwelithini ka Bhekuzulu and attended by prominent guests like Mrs Strilli Oppenheimer.

 September A champion of peaceful conflict resolution More: Buthelezi visits Israel and the Palestinian Territories on a study tour of senior parliamentary leaders.

-Buthelezi is invited to attend the inauguration of the President of China, Dr Tsai Ing-wen, and is received in meetings by the President, the Deputy President, the Foreign Minister, and the President of the Legislative Yuan.
+Buthelezi is invited to attend the inauguration of the President of the Republic of China (Taiwan), Dr Tsai Ing-wen, and is received in meetings by the President, the Deputy President, the Foreign Minister, and the President of the Legislative Yuan.

 16 June Honouring the sacrifice of our youth.
 Marking the June 16th Soweto uprising, Buthelezi lays a wreath at the Hector Pieterson Memorial Site and Museum.